 Lady Macbeth of MtsenskSelected Stories of Nikolai Leskov

-by Nikolai Leskov, translated from the Russian by Robert Chandler and Donald Rayfield, introduction by Donald Rayfield
+by Nikolai Leskov, translated from the Russian by Donald Rayfield, Robert Chandler, and William Edgerton, introduction by Donald Rayfield

 An NYRB Classics Original